ResourcesThe Future of Workplace Communication: Breaking Through the Digital Noise

 The Power of ‘Glance Media’ in Workplace Engagement

 Glance media works because it is high-frequency but low-effort.
-Employees don’t need to check their inbox or click a link; the message is simply there, consistently reinforcing key takeaways.
+People don’t need to check their inbox or click a link; the message is simply there, consistently reinforcing key takeaways.
 For example:

 By embedding passive, high-visibility reinforcement tools into their internal comms strategy, organisations increase awareness without adding to digital fatigue.